asi-os/.github/CONTRIBUTING.md

    ```bash
    git checkout -b feature/short-description
    ```
 3. **Implement & test** your change.
-Ensure all CI checks pass.
+Ensure all CI checks pass, and verify that your changes comply with our ethical AI guidelines and safety requirements.
 4. **Push** your branch and **open a Pull Request** against `main`.
    - Use the [Pull Request template](https://github.com/asi-os/.github/blob/main/PULL_REQUEST_TEMPLATE.md).
    - Link any related issues (e.g. “Closes #123”).
-   - Clearly explain the “why” and “what” of your changes.
+   - **Explain the “why” and “what” of your changes** and how they contribute to ethical AI development, ensuring compliance with safety and ethical standards.

 ---